zoe9078/website-2.0/exampleSite/content/english/about.md

 about:
   enable : true
   image : "images/company/about.jpg"
   title : "I'm Zoe White.
-Let me tell you a bit about myself!
-I am a student of computer science and art at Allegheny College.
+Let me tell you a bit about myself!" content : "I am a student of computer science and art at Allegheny College.
 My interests include game design and development, 3D modeling, animation, and creative technology.
 I am currently in a co-op with creative technology company DEEPLOCAL and looking for similar opportunities!
 Check out my resume, or scroll down a bit for an overview of my skills!"
   button:
     enable : true
     label : "Discover My Resume"